 You never know the circumstance an expecting mother could be in when carrying her child, so making a judgemental comment about how her belly looks could be very upsetting and even triggering for some moms.

 Plus, all babies grow differently.
 All moms carry their babies differently.
 It’s a unique journey that every mom will experience in their own special way.
 Keep the unwanted comments (and judgment) to yourself.

 5) So how long were you trying to get pregnant?

-This is a total no-no unless you actually know the mom to be and her situation.
 I’ll never forget being at a mutual friend’s baby shower when a coworker asked her in the middle of a large group “so, how long were you trying to get pregnant?”.

 The poor expecting mother became silent.
 Her body language shifted from happy to almost anxious and sad in an instant.
 She quietly mumbled, “3 years”.

-You’d think at this point, the friend would have taken the hint, but instead she followed up with “oh wow, I got pregnant in a few weeks.
+You’d think at this point, the friend would have taken the hint, but instead, she followed up with “oh wow, I got pregnant in a few weeks.
 Did you have fertility issues?”.

 As if the conversation couldn’t have been any more awkward and messy.